This New Fuel Could Clean Up Air Travel—if We Want It

 Unsurprisingly, the biggest hurdle preventing SAFs from taking over the aviation industry is money.
 Right now, SAFs cost about four to five times more to produce than conventional jet fuel.
 Without a high demand from airlines until recently, supply has stayed low, further bolstering high costs.

-“Airlines are very cost-conscious,” said Pratik Chandhoke, who manages renewable aviation at Neste Oyj, a Finnish oil refiner that is now a major SAF producer.
+“Airlines are very cost-conscious,” said Pratik Chandhoke, the technical manager for renewable aviation at Neste Oyj, a Finnish oil refiner that is now a major SAF producer.
 “Prices go up on a commodity by 50 cents and they get nervous.”

 In addition, many SAF producers also make renewable biodiesel for trucks, a market that has plenty of tax incentives, so producers have chosen to focus on the more profitable commodity at the detriment of the airline industry’s efforts to go green.